SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Abstract

 \section{Abstract}

-The rapid development of AI agent has spurred the development of advanced research tools, such as Deep Research.
-Achieving this require a nuanced understanding of the relations within scientific literature, surpasses the scope of keyword-based or embedding-based retrieval.
-Existing retrieval agents mainly focus on the content-level similarities and are unable to decode critical relational dynamics, such as identifying corroborating or conflicting studies or tracing technological lineages, all of which are essential for a comprehensive literature review.
-Consequently, this fundamental limitation often results in a fragmented knowledge structure, misleading sentiment interpretation, and inadequate modeling of collective scientific progress.
-To investigate relation-aware retrieval more deeply, we propose \textbf{SciNetBench}, the first \textbf{Sci}entific \textbf{Net}work Relation-aware \textbf{Bench}mark for literature retrieval agents.
-Constructed from a corpus of over 18 million AI papers, our benchmark systematically evaluates three levels of relations: ego-centric retrieval of papers with novel knowledge structures, pair-wise identification of scholarly relationships, and path-wise reconstruction of scientific evolutionary trajectories.
-Through extensive evaluation of three categories of retrieval agents, we find that their accuracy on relation-aware retrieval tasks often falls below 20\%, revealing a core shortcoming of current retrieval paradigms.
-Notably, further experiments on the literature review tasks demonstrate that providing agents with relational ground truth leads to a substantial 23.4\% performance improvement in the review quality, validating the critical importance of relation-aware retrieval.
-We publicly release our benchmark at \url{https://anonymous.4open.science/r/SciNetBench/} to support future research on advanced retrieval systems.
+AI agents have seen widespread adoption in information retrieval for scientific research, giving rise to tools such as Deep Research.
+However, existing retrieval agents mainly rely on keyword- or embedding-based methods.
+While effective at capturing content-level similarities, they struggle to understand complex relational networks among scientific papers, such as identifying corroborating or conflicting studies and tracing technological lineages.
+This fundamental limitation often results in fragmented knowledge structures, misinterpreted research sentiment, and ineffective modeling of collective scientific progress.
+To address this limitation, we introduce \textbf{SciNet}, the first \textbf{Sci}entific \textbf{Net}work relation-aware dataset for information retrieval agents.
+Built on a meta-database of 269 million papers across 7 disciplines and containing 8,940 carefully designed tasks, SciNet systematically captures three levels of relational understanding: ego-centric retrieval of papers with novel knowledge structures, pairwise identification of scholarly relationships, and path-wise reconstruction of scientific evolution.
+Extensive evaluation of three categories of retrieval agents shows that their accuracy on relation-aware tasks often falls below 20\%, highlighting a fundamental shortcoming of current retrieval paradigms.
+Importantly, in a downstream literature review application, agents empowered with SciNet achieve a 25.3\% improvement in review quality, highlighting the critical value of relation-aware retrieval for deepening scientific insights.
+We publicly release SciNet at \url{https://github.com/tsinghua-fib-lab/SciNet} to support future research.

+\paragraph{Conflict of Interest Disclosure.} The authors declare that they have no financial conflicts of interest related to this paper.